Unified command for spill response

-- making maximum use of all assigned resources; and
+- making maximum use of all assigned resources

-The process of unified command encompasses consensus decision-making, teamwork, sharing/delineating activities, and sharing responsibilities, rather than the more traditional "Command and Control" approach whereby there is one authority.
+The process of unified command encompasses consensus decision-making, teamwork, sharing or delineating activities, and sharing responsibilities, rather than the more traditional 'Command and Control' approach whereby there is one authority.
 The latter model often leaves important stakeholders only as advisors, providing input only when asked.

 A unified command structure is implemented when the incident:

-- involves more than one jurisdiction (e.g. local government, provincial and/or federal agencies);
+- involves more than one jurisdiction (for example, local government, provincial or federal agencies)

-- one or more jurisdictions and a company (e.g., spiller); or
+- one or more jurisdictions and a company (for example, spiller)

 Unified command can be single-jurisdiction or multi-jurisdiction.

 Unified command goes beyond the joint development of a response strategy by the Incident Commanders.
-Unified command may also include the sharing of action planning (PLANNING SECTION), tactical operations (OPERATIONS SECTION), supply and services (LOGISTICS SECTION), and financial management (FINANCE SECTION).
-It would be mutually agreed by the Incident Commanders which agency/department would assume the roles of general staff (SECTION CHIEFS AND COMMAND STAFF).
+Unified command may also include the sharing of action planning (planning section), tactical operations (operations section), supply and services (logistics section), and financial management (finance section).
+It would be mutually agreed by the Incident Commanders which agency or department would assume the roles of general staff (section chiefs and command staff).
 The objective is to full integrate functional elements (fire fighting, health services) or jurisdictional elements (shoreline protection, vessel salvage, communications) into one team that co-locates at one facility (Command Post).

 Decisions for these staff roles are generally based on greatest jurisdictional involvement, individual qualifications, and accountability.
 The unified command should establish a mutually satisfactory incident management organization that reflects all interests, resources, skills and knowledge of the stakeholders.

 Unified command begins with the primary (lead, key) stakeholders being identified, meeting and selecting a spokesperson (and final arbitrator of issues).
 Unified command should include the primary stakeholders with functional, jurisdictional, and/or legal responsibilities.
-A company who has a corporate and legal responsibility to respond would be a primary stakeholder — i.e."polluter pay principle".
+A company who has a corporate and legal responsibility to respond would be a primary stakeholder (such as, 'polluter pay principle').
 The overriding premise of effective response is the protection of people, property, and the environment as the foremost goal.
 To ignore a primary stakeholder with the equipment, personnel, and funds to respond could compromise this goal.

 Other supporting provincial ministries, federal departments, non-government organizations (NGOs), and interest groups can participate in response or planning.
 For supporting ministries (agencies), such as health or social services, they can fulfill a function, or groups (branches) of functions such as health impact monitoring.
 An important function the planning section is to identify other stakeholders affected by an incident, and bring them together so that they may air their concerns or provide legitimate information to assist in action planning.
 The role of the Liaison Officer within Command is to ensure stakeholder interests are heard and met.

-* The Canadian Coast Guard (Fisheries and Oceans Canada), though adopted the Incident Command System for major marine spills, does not endorse unified command as stated in their national policy (4.2) within their National Marine Spill Contingency Plan.
-Where there is a Responsible Party, the Canadian Coast Guard will take a monitoring (oversight) role, but where there is no Responsible Party (e.g. mystery spill) or poor performance, the Canadian Coast Guard policy calls for takeover of response management.
+Note: The Canadian Coast Guard (Fisheries and Oceans Canada), though adopted the Incident Command System for major marine spills, does not endorse unified command as stated in their national policy (4.2) within their National Marine Spill Contingency Plan.
+Where there is a Responsible Party, the Canadian Coast Guard will take a monitoring (oversight) role, but where there is no Responsible Party (for example, mystery spill) or poor performance, the Canadian Coast Guard policy calls for takeover of response management.